 LONDON (Within the Law) - A judge has criticised a law firm for illegally making deductions from a consultant solicitor’s pay.
 The employment tribunal found that dissatisfaction with the quality of work is not a reason to dock pay.

-The tribunal had been hearing a claim for unlawful deductions made by Alastair Dobbie who worked as a consultant for the firm Feltons.
+The tribunal had been hearing a claim for unlawful deductions, the claim was made by Alastair Dobbie who worked as a consultant for the firm Feltons.
 His claim rested on two pillars: As well as the deductions he claimed to be suffering detriments for having his consultancy agreement terminated.

 He also claimed there was an agreement to double the £5,000 monthly fee he was receiving for two months.